ronalking182/Kingscode/posts/how-to-create-dark-mode-in-react.md

 Explanation:

-1. We create functions called `setDark`and `setLight` which do exactly what the names describe.These should be as straightforward as feasible.
+1.We create functions called `setDark`and `setLight` which do exactly what the names describe.These should be as straightforward as feasible.

-2. Local Storage is for persistent, so that even if we refresh a  page or leave it and come back again it will still remain the same where you left it .
+2.Local Storage is for persistent, so that even if we refresh a  page or leave it and come back again it will still remain the same where you left it .

-3. we use `document.documentElement.setAtribute` to change the value on the html DOM element When that attribute is added then the `[data-theme="dark"]` selector from our CSS becomes active and the dark colors variables are set (and vice versa) .
+3.we use `document.documentElement.setAtribute` to change the value on the html DOM element When that attribute is added then the `[data-theme="dark"]` selector from our CSS becomes active and the dark colors variables are set (and vice versa) .

-4. The `storedTheme`  section  is where the "initial" state is established when the page is loaded before the actual toggle switch has been used. `storedTheme` gets the value from `localStorage` if it exists. `prefersDark` checks a media query for the user's browser settings for [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).
+4.The `storedTheme`  section  is where the "initial" state is established when the page is loaded before the actual toggle switch has been used. `storedTheme` gets the value from `localStorage` if it exists. `prefersDark` checks a media query for the user's browser settings for [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).
 Lastly `defaultDark` is meant to check both of those and decide whether to default to dark mode based on the 3 rules of priority we established at the beginning of this tutorial.
 If it evaluates to true, we set the app to dark mode before the component even renders. *(Note the reason we can do this is we are targeting the `<html>` attribute which will already exist.).*

-5.  if the box is `checked`we enable dark mode, otherwise light mode.This is the [event handler](https://developer.mozilla.org/en-US/docs/Web/Events/Event_handlers) function we have written to capture the *change* event that occurs when a user clicks the checkbox.We place the event handler onto the `onChange` attribute so it fires every time the checkbox changes.
+5.if the box is `checked`we enable dark mode, otherwise light mode.This is the [event handler](https://developer.mozilla.org/en-US/docs/Web/Events/Event_handlers) function we have written to capture the *change* event that occurs when a user clicks the checkbox.We place the event handler onto the `onChange` attribute so it fires every time the checkbox changes.

-6. To determine if the checkbox is enabled by default, we  use the `defaultDark` boolean value.
+6.To determine if the checkbox is enabled by default, we  use the `defaultDark` boolean value.

 &nbsp;